sam-parsons/learnyouchildprocess/README.md

 ## License

 **learnyouchildprocesses** is Copyright (c) 2021 learnyouchildprocesses and licenced under the BSD 3-Clause licence.
-All rights not explicitly granted in the MIT license are reserved.
+All rights not explicitly granted in the BSD license are reserved.
 See the included LICENSE.md file for more details.

 **learnyouchildprocesses** builds on the excellent work by [@substack](https://github.com/substack) and [@maxogden](https://github.com/maxogden) who created **[stream-adventure](https://github.com/substack/stream-adventure)** which serves as the original foundation for **learnyouchildprocesses**.